Rayleigh, Essex

-Rayleigh /ˈreɪliː/ is a market town and civil parish in the Rochford District in Essex, England; it is located between Chelmsford and Southend-on-Sea, 32 mi east of central London.
-It had a population of 32,150 at the census in 2011.
+Rayleigh /ˈreɪliː/ is a market town and civil parish in the Rochford District of Essex, England, between Chelmsford and Southend-on-Sea, 32 mi east of central London.
+It had a population of 32,150 at the 2011 census.

 Toponymy

 The name Rayleigh is Old English in origin deriving from rǣge ('female roe-deer or she-goat') and lēah ('clearing').
 Therefore, the name means overall 'wood or clearing of the wild she-goats or roe-deer".

 History

 Prehistoric and Roman times

 There has been a scattering of stray finds around the town from Prehistoric and Roman times, including some Roman roof and hypocaust tiles found within the fabric of Rayleigh Church.
 This suggests that there was a Roman habitation site within the area.
 However, there is little evidence of any density of population here during this period.

 Saxon era

 One significant archaeological find was in the early 2000s at the western edge of Rayleigh, at the site of the former Park School in Rawreth Lane.
 An early Saxon cemetery site was discovered here, with 144 cremation burials and evidence of just one high-status female inhumation burial.

 By the end of the Saxon period, there was definitely a village here, as it is recorded in the Domesday Book of 1086 when it was held by Swein of Essex, the son of Robert FitzWimarc.

 The most significant historic monument in Rayleigh is the great medieval mound of Rayleigh Castle.
 This was an early Norman motte and bailey castle, of which only the motte and its surrounding embankments remain.
 Despite the loss of its timber superstructure and later stone buildings, its height and bulk mean that it still dominates the town centre.